osrg/gobgp/docs/sources/filter-detail.md

 ---

 ### 4. Attaching policy
-You can use policies defined above as import or export or distribtue policy by attaching them to neighbors.
+You can use policies defined above as Import or Export or In policy by attaching them to neighbors.

-   Note: The distribute policy is applied only when the peer is Route Server client.
+   Note: The In policy is applied only when the peer is Route Server client.

 To attach policies to neighbors, you need to add policy's name to Neighbors.NeighborList.ApplyPolicy in the neighbor's setting.
-This example attatches *policy1* to import policy and *policy2* to export policy and *policy3* is used as the distribute policy.
+This example attatches *policy1* to Import policy and *policy2* to Export policy and *policy3* is used as the In policy.

 ```
 [Neighbors]